Looking for plan providers or health care providers?

 When you enroll in an FSA, you decide how much to contribute to the account for the entire plan year.
 The money is deducted from your paycheck pre-tax (before federal and state income taxes and FICA taxes are deducted) in equal amounts over the course of the plan year.
 After you incur expenses that qualify for reimbursement, you submit claims (reimbursement requests) to ASIFlex, the university's FSA administrator, to request tax-free withdrawals to reimburse yourself for these expenses.
 You may also use an ASIFlex debit card to pay for your Health Care FSA expenses; more details are in the Health Care FSA section below.

-It is important to carefully budget your contributions and expenses.
+Your election is binding throughout the plan year, so it is important to carefully plan your contributions and expenses.
 The university Health Care FSA has a 2.5-month Grace Period (through March 15 of the following year), which allows you extra time to incur expenses to use your flexible spending health care balance after the close of the plan year.
 The FSA Dependent Care account does not have the extended period of coverage, so those expenses must be incurred during the plan year.
 If you do not use all your contributions within the plan year (including the Grace Period for FSA health care), you forfeit any money left in your account.

 If you have a qualifying family status change event (such as marriage or a new baby) outside Annual Enrollment, you have the opportunity to enroll in a Health Care and/or Dependent Care FSA, or adjust your contributions, consistent with the family status change.
 Using an FSA to pay for expenses can reduce your out-of-pocket costs significantly.
 Your personal savings will vary according to your net tax rate.